-- Children are first and foremost protected from abuse and neglect, and maintained safely in their own home. - Services are needs driven, strength-based, and family focused from the first conversation with or about the family. - Services are individualized and tailored to the strengths and needs of each child and family. - Services are delivered through a multi-agency collaborative approach that is grounded in a strong community base. - Parent/Family voice, choice, and preference are assured throughout the process. - Services incorporate a blend of formal and informal resources designed to assist families with successful transitions that ensure long-term success.
+- → Children are first and foremost protected from abuse and → neglect, and maintained safely in their own home. - → Services are culturally competent and respectful of the culture of children and their families. - Services are needs driven, strength-based, and family focused from the first conversation with or about the family. - When faced with challenges or setbacks, the team continues working towards meeting the needs of the youth and family and towards achieving the team's goals. - Services are individualized and tailored to the strengths and needs of each child and family. - Services and supports are provided in the child and family's community. - → Services are delivered through a multi-agency collaborative → approach that is grounded in a strong community base. - Children have permanency and stability in their living arrangements. - Parent/Family voice, choice, and preference are assured throughout the process. - The team ties the goals and strategies of the plan to observable or measurable indicators of success, monitors progress consistent with those indicators, and revises the CANS and service plan accordingly. - → Services incorporate a blend of formal and informal resources designed to assist families with successful transitions that ensure long-term success.